Icinga/icinga2/doc/16-upgrading-icinga-2.md

 ICINGA2_RLIMIT_FILES=50000
 ```

-Restart Icinga 2 afterwards, the Systemd service file automatically puts the
+Restart Icinga 2 afterwards, the systemd service file automatically puts the
 value into the application's environment where this is read on startup.

 ### Setup Wizard Changes <a id="upgrading-to-2-9-setup-wizard-changes"></a>